-In February 2014, Sancoa and TubeDec ("Sancoa"), privately owned companies with a common controlling shareholder based in New Jersey, USA, for approximately \$73 million.
-Sancoa produces labels and tubes and forms a vital part of CCL Label's North American Home & Personal Care business.
+In February 2014, Sancoa and TubeDec ("Sancoa"), privately owned companies with a common controlling shareholder based in New Jersey, USA, for \$73.1 million.
+Sancoa produces labels and tubes and is an integral part of the North American Home & Personal Care business.

 In February 2014, DekoPak Ambalaj SAN.
 Ve Tic.
-A.S. ("Dekopak"), a privately owned company based in Istanbul, Turkey, for approximately \$5 million, plus contingent consideration payable in 2017 subject to incremental EBITDA improvement.
+A.S. ("Dekopak"), a privately owned company based in Istanbul, Turkey, for \$4.7 million.
 Dekopak is a leading producer of shrink sleeve labels for global and domestic customers in Turkey.

-In August 2014, Bandfix AG ("Bandfix"), a privately owned company based in Zurich, Switzerland, for approximately \$18 million.
-Bandfix produces Specialty labels for European customers and will be an important addition to the CCL's Healthcare and Specialty business.
+In September 2014, Bandfix AG ("Bandfix"), a privately owned company based in Zurich, Switzerland, for \$17.9 million.
+Bandfix produces Specialty labels for European customers, complementing CCL's Healthcare & Specialty business.

-In December 2014, Druckerei Nilles GmbH and its subsidiaries ("Nilles"), privately owned companies based in Trittenheim, Germany for approximately \$16 million.
-The Nilles wine label business will be added to CCL's growing Food & Beverage operations and the Nilles e-commerce platform will become a new business unit of Avery Europe.
+In December 2014, Druckerei Nilles GmbH ("Nilles"), a privately owned company based in Trittenheim, Germany, for \$16.2 million.
+The Nilles wine label business was added to

+CCL's Food & Beverage operations and the Nilles e-commerce platform became a new business unit within the Avery Segment.